fjolnir/Tranquil/Docs/Tranquil Spec.md

 	\ String interpolation
 	a = "expression"
-	b = "A string with an embedded #{a}." \ Evaluates to "A string with an embedded expression."
+	b = "A string with an embedded #{a}." \ Evaluates to "A string with an embedded expression." b = "A string with an embedded «a»."  \ Equivalent but a lot nicer.

 	\ Unique strings
 	a = @string